wildfly-clustering/wildfly-clustering-spring/README.md

 # wildfly-clustering-spring-session

-A session repository implementation for Spring Session based on WildFly's distributed session management.
+A high-availability session repository implementation for Spring Session based on WildFly's distributed session management and Infinispan server.
 This brings the same clustering features to Spring Session that one can expect from WildFly's distributed session management, including:

 * Persists session data to a remote Infinispan cluster using either per session or per attribute granularity.